 The past few years have led to a strong differentiation of the echo chambers.
 Agencies operate in a highly focused environment, but have tools to understand niches, industries and target groups.
 Agency clients are less aware of their focus.

 A particular challenge for online marketing agencies is to overcome the limits of the echo chamber of agency, agency customer and target group and to communicate the differences in an understandable way.
-In 2023, there are still opportunities waiting here that have not yet been noticed by the competition.
+Opportunities await here in 2023 that have so far gone unnoticed by the competition.

 Trend 4: Artificial Intelligence and Automation